Heat waves impact physical and mental health

 There is strong evidence linking extreme heat to an increase in violent crime.
 Even a simple one or two degree Celsius increase in ambient temperature can lead to a 3-5% increase in the aggressions.

-By 2090, it is estimated that climate change could be responsible for an increase of up to 5% in all categories of crime, Worldwide.
+By 2090, it is estimated that climate change might be responsible for an increase of up to 5% in all categories of crime, Worldwide.
 The reasons for these increases involve a complex interplay of psychological, social, and biological factors.
 For example, a brain chemical called serotonin, which, among other things, keeps aggression levels in check, is affected by high temperatures.

 Laurence WainwrightDepartmental Lecturer and Course Director, Sustainability, Enterprise and the Environment, University of Oxford and Eileen NeumannPostdoctoral Research Associate, Neuroscience, University of Zurich